akveg-map/class-descriptions/00_data_entry/313_ArcticDryas(-Willow-Ericaceous)Floodplain.md

 ## Dynamics

 **Dynamics Description:** The [unit_name] type is a late-successional type that is subject to irregular flooding and saturation.
-Across floodplains in the Arctic, both the energy of flooding and depth of seasonal thaw decreases away from the main channel.
-These gradients are paralleled by decreases in sediment grain size, drainage, and shrub stature and increase in understory development.
+Across floodplains in the Arctic, both the energy of flooding and depth of seasonal thaw decrease away from the main channel.
+These gradients are paralleled by decreases in sediment grain size, drainage, and shrub stature and an increase in understory development.
 In the inactive floodplain, infrequent inundation by low-energy waters delivers nutrient-rich silts and fine sands to the system, which contribute to the alkaline nature of soils and the species richness of the plant community.
-As finer sediments and organics accumulate, the insulatory capacity of surface layers increases and permafrost aggrades, thereby decreasing the depth of seasonal thaw.
+As finer sediments and organics accumulate, the insulatory capacity of surface layers increases, and permafrost aggrades, thereby decreasing the depth of seasonal thaw.
 With the continued gain of material and stabilization of the substrate by interstitial ice, sites are elevated above the floodplain and vegetation transitions to upland tundra.

 ## Range